PSModule/Build-PSModule/README.md

    - `*.ps1` on module root
 1. Adds a `class` and `enum` exporter that exports all classes and enums in the module to the caller session, using TypeAccelerators.
 1. Adds the `Export-ModuleMember` function to the end of the file, to make sure that only the functions, cmdlets, variables and aliases that are defined in the module are exported.

-### Root module

-The `src` folder may contain a 'root module' file.
-If present, the build function will disregard this file and build a new root module file based on the source code in the module folder.

 ## Module manifest